jmeena660/Todos-List/README.md

 - Mark todo items as completed
 - Filter todo items by status (completed/incomplete)
 - Responsive design for mobile and desktop devices

+# You can visit this website on  https://jmeena660.github.io/Todos-List/